-Last updated on May 20th, 2019
+Last updated on May 19th, 2020

-That’s a good idea!
+Now, that’s a good idea!

 You probably know that the first step in problem-solving is admitting that you have a problem.
 Congrats on having done that part already!

-Now, let’s move on to step 2 of solving problems: identifying the problem.
+If you do not know what it is that you’re doing wrong, how do you correct it?
 It’s important to understand what went wrong before you set out to correct it.
 Failing this, you will just be shooting in the dark.

-It’s important to make sure you cover all your bases.
+So, it is important to make sure you cover all your bases.

 However, when it comes to applying these concepts to GMAT questions, they struggle.

-The point we’re trying to make is that it is not enough to understand a concept.
-You need to be able to apply them to solve the questions you’ll have to face on the GMAT.
-There’s a full chance that you walked into your exam center feeling fully prepared.
+The point we’re trying to make is that it is not just enough to understand a concept.
+You need to be able to apply them to solve the questions you face on the GMAT exam.

 If this scenario sounds anything like what happened to you during your attempt, retaking GMAT sounds like a great idea for you.

 We would highly recommend that you invest a lot of time into examining where you went wrong.
 If you have taken the test centre delivered GMAT exam, we would like to request you to opt for the Enhanced Score Report and analyze it thoroughly.
 It might be a good idea to get a third person’s perspective on this if you know someone who will be able to give you a balanced opinion here.